 It is important to remember if you do feel like it’s too much, you won’t be alone in that and there is help out there if you need it.
 If you cast your mind back to March, when the pandemic was at its peak, university courses were being taught remotely, you couldn’t go out for a coffee with your friends and if you wanted to go shopping well, think again.
 Not to mention if your birthday was in the coming weeks/months.

-It was (and still is) a tough time for everyone, whether you're a key worker or a parent the whole situation was new and challenging on all of us.
+It was (and still is) a tough time for everyone, whether you’re a key worker or a parent.
+The whole situation was new and challenging for all of us.
 For us final year students, in the last few weeks of our studies, with graduation in our sights it felt like all the bad luck came at once.
-Six months in, we're still a graduation ceremony and drinks with our course mates down on last years graduates.
+Six months in, we’re still at a graduation ceremony and drinks with our course mates down on last years graduates.